ouspg/CompSec/Lab2_Network/README.md

 You are eligible to following grades in this exercise by doing tasks as defined.
 Great ideas and implementations could compensate for some poorly implemented ones.
 Upper grade requires that all previous ones have been done as well.

-It is estimated, that you are able to do Tasks 1 & possibly 2 during lab session (4 hours).
+It is estimated, that you are able to do Tasks 1 & 2 during the lab session (4 hours).

 Task| Grade/Level | Description
 :--:|:--:|--
-1|2|Basic SQL injections, Client-Side resource manipulation and basics of Cross-Site Scripting 2|3|More complicated SQL injections, Cross-Site Request Forgery, and Brute Forcing 3|4| Arbitrary file upload and Cross-Site Scripting 4|5| Network traffic analysis and a security experiment
+1|2|Basic SQL injections, Client-Side resource manipulation, and basics of Cross-Site Scripting 2|3|More complicated SQL injections, Cross-Site Request Forgery, and Brute Forcing 3|4| Arbitrary file upload and Cross-Site Scripting 4|5| Network traffic analysis and a security experiment